StefanVDWeide/replace-x-in-url/README.md

 A list of tools which work by replacing part of a URL by something else.

 ## List layout
+The table with tools outlines:
+- The name of the tool (or an author provided sentence if there is no official name)
+- A short description of how to use the tool
+- An example that can be tested

+## Tools

 | Tool  | Description |  Example
 | ------------- | ------------- | ------------- |